openwpm/openwpm-crawler/deployment/local/README.md

 Install Docker and Kubernetes locally.
 Note that [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) includes [Kubernetes](https://docs.docker.com/docker-for-mac/#kubernetes).

-Then run:
+For the remainder of these instructions, you are assumed to be in the `deployment/local/` folder with the Python venv activated (`source ../../venv/bin/activate`).

+Make sure that you have an up to date docker image of OpenWPM with openwpm-crawler support:

 ```
-cd ../../OpenWPM
-docker build -t openwpm .
+cd ../../OpenWPM; docker build -t openwpm .; cd -
-cd -
 ```

-For the remainder of these instructions, you are assumed to be in the `deployment/local/` folder.

 ## Set up a mock S3 service and a local redis server which we use for the work queue

 ```
 kubectl apply -f localstack.yaml
-python -m utils.setup_local_s3_bucket
+cd ../../; python -m utilities.setup_local_s3_bucket; cd -
 kubectl apply -f redis.yaml
 ```

 ## Adding sites to be crawled to the queue

 ```
-python -m utils.load_site_list_into_redis
+cd ../../; python -m utilities.load_site_list_into_redis; cd -
 ```

 (Optional) To inspect the current queue:
 ```
-kubectl delete pod temp
-kubectl run --generator=run-pod/v1 -i --tty temp --image redis --command "/bin/bash"
+kubectl attach temp -c temp -i -t || kubectl run --generator=run-pod/v1 -i --tty temp --image redis --command "/bin/bash"
 redis-cli -h redis
 lrange crawl-queue 0 -1
 ```